Buying annual travel insurance can help you save a lot of money. But exactly how much?

 If you’re travelling so often that the pages of your passport looks like the scribblings of a child’s colouring book, it’s a given that buying annual travel insurance is cheaper in the long run.

-For a simple comparison, the cheapest annual travel insurance costs you about $220 a year.
+For a simple comparison, one of the cheapest annual travel insurance plan with Covid-19 coverage from HL Assurance costs you about $316 a year.

 This may seem like a hefty amount at first, but consider this: a single-trip travel insurance plan for a week in the US will cost about $70 at least.